joacomonte/copypasti-NextJS-Firebase/README.md

 # Copy-Pasty

-Copy-Pasty is a lightweight web application that allows you to save and retrieve text snippets using unique codes.
+Copy-Pasty is a lightweight web application that allows you to easily copy and paste text snippets between different devices without the need for login.
 It leverages Firebase for seamless data storage and retrieval.

 ## Features